Femoral Hernia

 Introduction

-Femoral hernias account for 5% of abdominal hernias and are more common in women than men (ratio 3:1), because of the wider anatomy of the female bony pelvis.
-It is very rare for a femoral herniation to occur in a child.
+Femoral hernias account for approximately 5% of abdominal hernias and are more common in women than men (ratio 3:1), because of the wider anatomy of the female bony pelvis.
+It is very rare for femoral herniation to occur in a child.

 Femoral Canal Anatomy